 Isn’t that cool that Mrs. GYFG is thinking about our community?

 She realizes the importance of the platform we are building together.
-Although she doesn’t write for the blog (one day I hope to convince her otherwise since she is wicked smart and has her own perspectives on things), she has an active role in the story we are creating and sharing in this awesome little space we’ve carved out on the internet.
+Although she doesn’t write for the blog (one day I hope to convince her to do so since she is wicked smart and has her own perspectives on things), she has an active role in the story we are creating and sharing in this awesome little space we’ve carved out on the internet.
 Most of all, she realizes that we have a responsibility and moral obligation to set a good example for all you faithful readers.

 Mrs. GYFG and I have had a lot of conversations about money since I started the blog.
-In the early days of the blog they didn’t always end well, because I couldn’t really communicate what it was we needed to do in order to reach our financial goals.
+In the early days they didn’t always end well, because I couldn’t really communicate what it was we needed to do in order to reach our financial goals.
 I was getting frustrated because I thought we could be spending less money, and she was getting frustrated because I couldn’t give her a simple rule to govern our financial lives.

 The best I could do was tell her that we needed to save as much as we could (what does that even mean?).
 Because I lacked the ability to really articulate what that meant, it was misunderstood as me saying we couldn’t spend any money.
 I admit that the first couple of months that I published the financial reports on the blog, it created a bit of tension.
-Not because I was putting our financial life out in the open, but because no matter what the results, they were never good enough.
+Not because I was putting our financial life out in the open, but because no matter what the results, to me they were never good enough.

-I would slip in and out of that scarcity mindset until finally I realized that something had to change.
-Being expense focused didn’t fit my personality and was in direct conflict with my operating system.
+I would slip in and out of that scarcity mindset until finally, I realized that something had to change.
+Being expense-focused didn’t fit my personality and was in direct conflict with my operating system.
 It is way more fun to figure out how to make more money to pay for things than to cut expenses to the bone.

 The Simple Rule That Now Governs Our Finances